View MapView Map

 When it comes to food trends, bao buns are a big deal and Electric on South Mall make some of the best in Cork City.
 Walk by and nab a table by the river to try this brilliant Asian dish and order a side of salty edamame beans to go with it.

 Best known for their cocktails, the staff at Electric whip up wonderful creations that work brilliantly on their own or paired with a dessert (the wasabi cheesecake steals the show here).
 Electric don’t take bookings so walk by from 3pm to 11.30pm Wednesday to Saturday to grab a seat.
+(Please note: Electric is temporarily closed and is set to reopen in July of 2025).

 Two cocktail drinks served in glasses at Electric in Cork City